 I’m a dad to 3 fantastic kids.

-I also work part time as a promoter in the independent professional wrestling business.
+I used to work as a promoter and ring announcer in the independent professional wrestling business.
 I could write books about my time there.

 I don’t typically allow comments on my blogs, only because I don’t want these thoughts to degenerate into a dissection of what I said vs what YOU said, where it becomes over analyzed to the point of everyone losing any sense of perspective.
 I DO like for my friends to comment on my Facebook page or message me to discuss anything I write.
 Want to be my friend?
 Contact me on Facebook and send me a friend request!

 Thank you to all my readers.
-My 2013 stats indicated that The Natural54 has been read by over 15,274 people in 156 different countries that have read my blogs.
+My stats through this year (so far) indicated that there have been over 95,000 visitors from 156 different countries that have read my blogs.
 I’m both proud and amazed by those numbers.
 I hope I can continue to write meaningful and thought provoking blogs.